Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Changes in Water Quality

 Ammonia or nitrite spikes can happen fast, especially if you missed a waste cleanup, overfed, or disturbed the filter media.
-The tank might still look clear, but the axolotl will feel the difference immediately.
+The tank might still look clear, but the axolotl can react before the problem is obvious from a distance.

 Start by testing and thinking back through recent maintenance: